 Senior Management refers to the CEO/Unit Head and heads of functions.
-Senior Management is responsible for:
+Senior Management, is responsible for:

-- Leading by example, including by knowing and applying the rules of the Programme and monitoring compliance with these rules within the Bank. - Understanding and owning the FC risks and integrating FC compliance into business processes and controls. - Establishing a permanent, effective FC function within the Unit which is composed of an appropriate number of staff with sufficient experience, technical skills and seniority to discharge their responsibilities considering the size and complexity of the Unit. - Reviewing periodic reports submitted by the MLRO. - Reviewing the findings of compliance reports, internal or external audits and of examinations by the regulators on FC issues and developing plans to rectify any weaknesses. - Ensuring that FC compliance is integrated into discipline and compensation policies and that appropriate action is taken in case of breach of compliance with applicable laws, regulations or this FC Programme. - Ensuring that MLROs and FC staff receive periodic training that is relevant and appropriate given changes to regulatory requirements as well as the activities and overall FC risk profile of the Unit.
+- Leading by example, including by knowing and applying the rules of the Programme and monitoring compliance with these rules within the Bank. - Understanding and owning the FC risks and integrating FC compliance into business processes and controls. - Establishing a permanent, effective FC Function within the Unit which is composed of an appropriate number of staff with sufficient experience, technical skills and seniority to discharge their responsibilities considering the size and complexity of the Unit. - Reviewing periodic reports submitted by the MLRO. - Reviewing the findings of compliance reports, internal or external audits and of examinations by the regulators on FC issues and developing plans to rectify any weaknesses. - Ensuring that FC compliance is integrated into discipline and compensation policies and that appropriate action is taken in case of breach of compliance with applicable laws, regulations or this FC Programme.